What Is Codeine Detox?

 For Moderate Symptoms of Codeine Withdrawal

-Clonidine (Kapvay®, Catapres®) and Lofexidine (Lucemyra®) may be prescribed to reduce withdrawal symptoms like muscles aches, sweating, runny nose, stomach cramps, and agitiation.
+Clonidine (Kapvay®, Catapres®) and Lofexidine (Lucemyra®) may be prescribed to reduce withdrawal symptoms like muscles aches, sweating, runny nose, stomach cramps, and agitation.
 Neither are Opioids (as opposed to addiction medications like Buprenorphine and Methadone) and have low potentials for abuse.
-Yet, they may not reduce psychological drug cravings.
+However, Lofexidine may not reduce psychological drug cravings.

 For Severe Symptoms of Codeine Withdrawal